 (a) An agency must adopt and enforce a written policy for the safe handling and disposal of biohazardous waste and materials, if applicable.

-(b) An agency that generates special or medical waste while providing home health services must dispose of the waste according to the requirements in 25 TAC, §§1.131-1.137 (relating to Definition, Treatment, and Disposition of Special Waste from Health Care-Related Facilities).
+(b) An agency that generates special or medical waste while providing home health services must dispose of the waste according to the requirements in 25 TAC, Chapter 1, Subchapter K (relating to Definition, Treatment, and Disposition of Special Waste from Health Care-Related Facilities).
 An agency must provide both verbal and written instructions to the agency's clients regarding the proper procedure for disposing of sharps.
 For purposes of this subsection, sharps include hypodermic needles, hypodermic syringes with attached needles, scalpel blades, razor blades, disposable razors, disposable scissors used in medical procedures, and intravenous stylets and rigid introducers.

 §558.287.
 Quality Assessment and Performance Improvement.